-Tillerson says US may work with Russia
+Tillerson assures allies US won't do Russia deal over their heads

 Speaking after a NATO conference in Brussels, Belgium, Mattis described Russia's general actions around the world as "aggressive" and "destabilizing."

-Mattis also played down the idea of closer military ties with Russia, saying: "We are not in a position right now to collaborate on the military level, but our political leaders will engage and try to find common ground."
+Mattis played down the idea of closer military ties with Russia, saying: "We are not in a position right now to collaborate on the military level, but our political leaders will engage and try to find common ground."

 Flynn resignation